 When Georgia’s old voting machines were shipped out of the Chatham County Board of Elections in January, operations manager John Leffler says he personally handled the process.

-“All the equipment when it left here was completely stripped of any kind of information,” said Leffler, “no voter information was available, absolutely no information was on any machine that would have created any kind of disturbance.”
+“All the equipment when it left here was completely stripped of any kind of information,” said Leffler.
+“Absolutely no information was on any machine that would have created any kind of disturbance.”

-The photos have been shared more than 4,000 times and counting, with some quickly making allegations surrounding voter fraud.
+The photos have been shared more than 4,000 times and counting on social media, with some users quickly making allegations surrounding voter fraud.

 “The whole idea that this election that has been orchestrated and there’s a conspiracy involved and the negativity involved,” said Leffler, “it’s hard to deal with on an everyday basis for those of us that are trying to put on a fair and just election.

 It’s unclear at this time how the machine ended up on the side of the road.
-The Georgia Secretary of State’s Office says it’s possible this particular machine was part of a shipment of defunct equipment heading to storage at the port of Savannah.
+The Secretary of State’s Office says it’s possible this particular machine was part of a shipment of defunct equipment heading to storage at the Port of Savannah.